Forces of the Abyss - Tactica Demonica

 Tortured Souls

-While the Horsemen and Berserkers are able to engage enemy units head on, Tortured Souls are a little better suited to either threatening flanks, picking on weak units or supporting a much more dangerous unit in combat.
+While the Horsemen and Berserkers can engage enemy units head on, Tortured Souls just don’t have the killing power to reliably fill the role of a hammer.
+They’re instead much better suited to either threatening flanks, picking on weak units or supporting a much more dangerous unit in combat.

 Support